DCOR-dev/ckanext-dcor_depot/README.rst

      ckan -c /etc/ckan/default/ckan.ini import-figshare

-- Import datasets from an internal depot.
-The depot should be present at ``/data/depots/internal/`` and follow the directory structure ``201X/2019-08/20/2019-08-20_1126_c083de*`` where the allowed file names in this case are
+- Populate an internal depot from RT-DC data stored in tar archives.
+This is part of an effort to have automated imports of RT-DC data from other sources.
+The idea is to move experimental data to the DCOR server in tar archives and DCOR can then populate the internal depot with it.
+  The location of the internal depot is ``/data/depots/internal/`` and it follows a very specific directory structure ``201X/2019-08/20/2019-08-20_1126_c083de*`` where the path is generated from the acquisition date, time, and part of the hash (``c083de``) of the original data file.
+According to this scheme, all files with the same path stem belong to one dataset:

   - ``2019-08-20_1126_c083de.sha256sums`` a file containing SHA256 sums
   - ``2019-08-20_1126_c083de_v1.rtdc`` the actual measurement